 In the ground (I) to the north of the Fernery have been planted many palms and allied plants, and there are some of great size and beauty.
-Worthy of special notice are Phænicophorium seychellarum of the Seychelles, and species of Pinanga, Martinezia, Zalacca, Dypsis, &c.
-There are specimens of several kinds of screw-pines, including the common sea-shore species, Pandanus odoratissimus, with its handsome scarletorange fruits, and the much taller P. furcatus of India with very long drooping leaves.
+Worthy of special notice are the Raphia palm of Madagascar (Raphia Ruffia), Arenga Wightii of Western India, Phænicophorium seychellarum of the Seychelles, and species of Pinanga, Martinezia, Zalacca, Dypsis, &c.
+There are specimens of several kinds of screw-pines. including the common sea-shore species, Pandanus fascicularis, with its handsome scarlet-orange fruits. and the much taller P. furcatus of India. with very long drooping leaves.
 The well-known traveller's tree of Madagascar (Ravenala madagascariensis) is not a "palm," but allied to the plantains.

-Notice here, also, several fine Cycadeæ, especially a handsome specimen of Macrozamia Peroffskiana from Queensland, and many rattans (Calamus)-climbing palms which make their way up to the summits of the tallest trees by their long tendrils closely set with grappling hooks.
+Notice here, also, several fine Cycadeæ, especially a handsome specimen of Macrozamia Peroffskiana from Queensland, and many rattans (Calamus) - climbing palms which make their way up to the summits of the tallest trees by their long tendrils closely set with grappling hooks.
 Their stems may attain a length of several hundred feet, and are the canes of commerce; nine or ten species are found in Ceylon.